Mount Song: Setbacks under Chairman Mao

 In 1949 the People's Republic of China began under the leadership of Chairman Mao Zedong of the Chinese Communist Party.
-His party had defeated the forces of the Republic of China (1912-1949), successor to the Chinese Empire, in the Chinese Communist Revolution, forcing them to move their republic the Island of Taiwan.
-As the United States had aided and abetted the Republic, it became the antagonist of the People's Republic in the succeeding Cold War.

-The communists collectivized Chinese economic undertakings, dividing the workers into work units, or collectives, on the Soviet model.
 In the chairman's view, tourism was unnecessary, and so therefore were tourist sites.
 "Heritage sites" had no value as such and were converted to other purposes.
 Similarly ancient artifacts were destroyed as well, except for a select few chosen as national symbols.

 The anti-tradition side of the dichotomy was not unmitigated.
 The CPC attempted many times to draw up lists of buildings to be protected or to pass regulations defending heritage sites; however, higher-priority needs always seemed to nullify them.
-Of especially high priority was Mao's policy of the Great Leap Forward, with which he hoped to transform China into a modern state.
-To the contrary, the leap was too far, too fast.
-The demands made upon the workers far exceeded their ability to comply.
-The punishments brought into play for not meeting deadlines amounted to a terror.
-Economic collapse and social anarchy began.
-A famine ensued, increasing the death toll of this already sanguinary revolution greatly.